Systematic Theology

 Dr. David Courey Pentecostal theology, Luther’s theology of the cross

-Dr. Emilio Di Somma Political theology, ethics, theological anthropology
+Dr. Emilio Di Somma Political theology, ethics of technology, theological anthropology

 Dr. Raymond Hausoul Protology, eschatology, hermeneutics